fronzbot/githass/README.md

 - HA Reset notifications and memory leak notifications
 - Nightly data storage for daily average/max/min to be displayed as a graph in the front end (to get long-term history)

-### Notes:
-1. I use secrets.yaml to hide sensitive information (like API keys)
-2. Currently, Home Assistant has local control over only Hue and Z-wave devices (Ecobee talks to cloud).
-My goal is to force everything to be local so if the interenet goes out, my home will still be automated.

 (Images last updated March 3, 2019 may not reflect current configuration)
 ![](https://github.com/fronzbot/githass/blob/master/images/ha_home_page.png)
 ![](https://github.com/fronzbot/githass/blob/master/images/ha_thermostat.png)